Can you style your hair with heat without damaging your hair?

 You shouldn’t use direct heat on your natural hair more than once a week.
 Start with a small amount of heat to see how your hair reacts, or only use the medium or low setting when you’re styling.

 It’s not that you can’t use heat at all when you style, but you should be aware of how much damage it might be causing.
 Listen to your hair.
-When it’s so frizzy you can’t tame it, then you need to lay off the heat styling for a bit.
+When it’s so frizzy you can’t tame it, then you may need to lay off the heat styling for a bit – as usual a bit of preparation goes along way towards healthy hair in the long run.